sashakoshka/ccc/README.md

 ![Pack icon](icon.png)

 ComputerCraft textures that fit in with Create.
+Want brass computers with amber phosphor screens?
+Chunky 8-inch floppy disks?
+Turtles with silly faces?
+Then this pack is for you!

 This project is affiliated with neither of these.